The Capital Gains Tax Exclusion When Selling Your House

 Thanks to the Taxpayer Relief Act of 1997, you probably won't take a big capital gains tax hit if you sell your primary residence.
-Taxpayers can exclude up to $250,000 in capital gains when they sell their homes, and up to $500,000 if you’re married and filing a joint return.
+Taxpayers can exclude up to $250,000 in capital gains when they sell their homes, and up to $500,000 if they're married and filing a joint return.

 How Does the Section 121 Exclusion Work?

-Here's an example.
-Brian in Louisiana has owned and lived in his house for three years.
-He plans to sell the house for $150,000, and he bought the house for about $105,000.
-Brian asked, "What kind of taxes do I have to pay when selling?
-I know have to pay realtor fees, but what, if any, other taxes are applicable?"
+Brian has owned and lived in his house for three years.
+He plans to sell the house for $250,000.
+He bought the house for $205,000.
+What kind of taxes will he have to pay on that $45,000 profit?

-Of course, there may be transfer, stamp or property taxes due when you're selling a house, and those taxes are listed in detail on the settlement statement prepared by the title company during escrow.
-But Brian should not have to pay any federal income taxes on the sale?
+Of course, there can be transfer, stamp, or property taxes due when you sell a house, and those taxes should be listed in detail on the settlement statement prepared by the title company during escrow.
+But what about federal income taxes on the sale?

 And here’s some more good news: The Section 121 exclusion isn’t a one-shot deal.
 You can effectively sell your residence every two years without owing any capital gains tax on the proceeds.

-Taxpayers who sell their principal residences before meeting the two-out-of-five-year rule might still qualify for a partial exclusion of their gains.
+Some taxpayers who sell their principal residences before meeting the two-out-of-five-year rule might still qualify for a partial exclusion of their gains.
 The tax code allows taxpayers to exclude a portion of their capital gains if they must sell to relocate for work, because of health issues, or due to other unforeseen circumstances.

 Members of the military are completely exempt from the two-year rule for up to 10 years if they’re required to move due to service commitments.
 They must be assigned to a duty station that's at least 50 miles from their home, living in government housing there.